bobzinx/http-spider/README.md

 ### Add Proxies

-To use the crawler with proxies, you can configure the `proxies` variable in the script:
+To use the spider with proxies, you can configure the `proxies` variable in the script:

 ```python
 proxies = {